A Sydney-First Inclusive Musical Fostering Inclusivity, Diversity and Connectedness

 Grouping Performers for an Inclusive and Insightful Spectacle

-Fast forward to 2021 where Ingrid’s daughter, Sophie, found inspiration and personal growth in the innovative and inclusive ‘Stars and the Moon’ theatre group in Melbourne.
-Through their productions, Sophie not only formed lifelong friendships but also acquired valuable life skills.
+Fast forward to 2021 where Ingrid’s daughter, Sophie, found inspiration and personal growth by performing with the innovative and inclusive ‘Stars and the Moon’ theatre group in Melbourne.
+Through their productions, Sophie not only formed lifelong friendships with people with disability but also acquired valuable life skills on how to help, communicate and learn with them.
 Witnessing the enchantment of ‘SpongeBob the Musical’ ignited Ingrid’s determination to bring a similar transformative, inclusive theatre experience to the heart of Sydney!

-Following the winning formula of ‘Stars and the Moon,’ our inclusive musical will pair individuals with and without disability, having them buddy up as the same character in the production.
-Together, they’ll share costumes, lines, solos, and parts, creating a harmonious stage experience that celebrates diversity and a powerful narrative of unity.
-This production will empower individuals of all abilities and disabilities to shine and share their extraordinary talents and strengths.
+Following the winning formula of ‘Stars and the Moon,’ our inclusive musical of Disney’s ‘Camp Rock’ grouped individuals with and without disability, having them buddy up as the same character in the production.
+Together in their character groups, the performers shared costumes, lines, solos, and parts, creating a harmonious stage experience that celebrated diversity and a powerful narrative of unity.
+This production empowered individuals of all ages, abilities and disabilities to shine and share their extraordinary talents and strengths on stage.

 Our Exclusive Pilot Workshop